-Mumbai Hams had a great experience on 18th Nov 2018 at Half Marathon organised by Indian Navy at Bandra Kurla Complex.
+Mumbai Hams had a great experience on 18th Nov 2018 at Half Marathon organised by the Indian Navy at Bandra Kurla Complex.
 Working on the Amateur Radio NET and Field trips is the best way to test your radio, antenna and other apparatus.
 However, working in a live event is a great experience.

 The race director, Mr Venkatraman Pichumani also a Ham, had approached Mr Sudhir Shah (VU2SVS) to tap in Mumbai Hams to provide communications support for this half marathon race.
 We all were introduced to Indian Naval Officer Commodore Swaminathan B. at our orientation meeting held at Navy School (Colaba) in Mumbai on 11th Nov 2018.

 He explained the cause of this marathon, which was interesting.
-He said, the civilians can feel the presence of Army easily, but navy, which has only 3 Naval commands in East (Vizag), West (Mumbai) and South (Kochi) that too in a confined area (Coastal Region) is restricted to the civilians.
+He said, the civilians can feel the presence of the Army easily, but the navy, which has only 3 Naval commands in the East (Vizag), West (Mumbai) and South (Kochi) that too in a confined area (Coastal Region) is restricted to the civilians.

 So by organising this Half Marathon Race, we (Navy) he says, can connect with civilians, make feel our presence in the society.
 He says, in all the wars that India fought with our good neighbours were on ground and air, except one, in which the Navy played a significant role.
-We entered the Karachi Port, resulting Pakistan had to surrender.
+We entered the Karachi Port, resulting in Pakistan had to surrender.

 Then after our Neighbour always ventured into the Proxy war.
 They know it’s impossible for them to defeat us in water.
-Some hams dropped out some got added at last moment, and in that way, 17 Mumbai Hams reported @ 4 am on the race day (18th Nov 2018).
+Some hams dropped out some got added at the last moment, and in that way, 17 Mumbai Hams reported @ 4 am on the race day (18th Nov 2018).